Skip to main content

-This guide is my deep dive into what high terpene extracts are, how they're made, how to shop them with confidence, how to use them (from HTE cartridges to sauce), how they compare to live resin, distillate, and rosin, and—if you're the hands-on type—how you can DIY solventless terp-rich extractions safely at home.
+This guide is a deep dive into what high terpene extracts are, how they're made, how to shop them with confidence, how to use them (from HTE cartridges to sauce), and how they compare to live resin, distillate, and rosin.

 “High terpene extracts are where cannabis flavor and effect truly come alive.
 For many consumers, this is the future of concentrates.” — Jeff Zorn, CEO, Cannabis Training University

-Key idea: HTE prioritizes the plant's voice—its aroma, taste, and nuanced effects—over sheer THC concentration.
+HTE prioritizes the plants' aroma, taste, and effects over sheer THC concentration.
 That's why high terpene extracts are often described as more “true-to-strain” than generic distillate.

 Why Terpenes Matter: Flavor, Feel, and Function

-From my own use, switching from flavorless distillate to HTE carts and sauce felt like going from instant coffee to a fresh pour-over.
-The high wasn't “stronger” by lab THC, but it was better: clear, bright, and more “complete.”
+Switching from flavorless distillate to HTE carts and sauce can feel like going from instant coffee to a fresh pour-over.
+The high wasn't “stronger” by lab THC, but it was better: more “complete.”

 HTE, HTFSE, HCFSE, and “High Terpene High Cannabinoid Full Spectrum Extract”